xsynaptic/wordpress-gulp-starter-kit/readme.md

 ## WORKING WITH SASS

+* This package now supports either [gulp-ruby-sass](https://github.com/sindresorhus/gulp-ruby-sass/) (which requires [the original Ruby implementation of Sass](https://github.com/sass/sass)) or [gulp-sass](https://www.npmjs.org/package/gulp-sass) (based on the newer, experimental, and faster [libsass](https://github.com/sass/libsass)).
+Switch `styles.compiler` as needed!
+For reference: [Sass compatibility table](https://sass-compatibility.github.io/).
 * [Sass](http://sass-lang.com/) files can be found in `/src/scss`.
-Gulp will not process Sass partials beginning with `_`; these need to be explicitly imported (see `style.scss` for an example... and if you wish to build any other CSS files simply names the Sass originals without the preceding underscore e.g. `editor-style.scss`.)
+Gulp will not process Sass partials beginning with `_`; these need to be explicitly imported (see `style.scss` for an example).
+On the other hand, if you want to output any other CSS files just drop the underscore *e.g.* `editor-style.scss`.
 * Bower components are in the path by default so you can `@import` Sass files directly, as seen in `_loader.scss` and `_reset.scss`.
 * The `build` folder is provisioned with regular and minified versions of all stylesheets but `dist` only contains minified versions for production.
 This approach allows for easy debugging during development.
 * This starter kit ships with [Normalize.css](https://necolas.github.io/normalize.css/) (active by default) and [Eric Meyer's reset](http://meyerweb.com/eric/tools/css/reset/) (inactive by default).
 * Compass is *not* included as [Autoprefixer](https://github.com/ai/autoprefixer), a [PostCSS](https://github.com/postcss/postcss) plugin, eliminates the need for vendor prefixing (which is what most Sass frameworks focus on these days).
 Instead I have included [Scut](https://davidtheclark.github.io/scut/), a minimalist library of useful Sass mixins and functions for the post-vendor prefixing era.
+This is easily removed if you're not interested in using it.
+* [Sourcemaps](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/?redirect_from_locale=tw) are generated by [gulp-sourcemaps](https://github.com/floridoo/gulp-sourcemaps) when compiling with libsass.